jambonz/next-static-site/markdown/docs/jambonz-ui/styles.md

 # Styles

 Jambonz UI styles are provided a couple of ways.
-The raw source for the styles is [SASS]() so if you're also using SASS you have the beneficial ability to directly import either all the UI SASS or just the variables and mixins for use extending the UI kit in your jambonz app.
-If you import all the SASS you don't need to use the raw CSS anywhere in your app.
-The imported SASS will compile into your final CSS output.
+The raw source for the styles is [SASS](https://sass-lang.com/) so if you're also using SASS you have the beneficial ability to directly use either all the UI SASS or just the variables and mixins for use extending the UI kit in your jambonz app.
+If you use all the SASS you don't need to use the raw CSS anywhere in your app.
+The utilized SASS modules will compile into your final CSS output.

 ##### Loading the CSS